-Delta passenger assaults crew member, officials say; 3 injured
+Unruly Delta passenger arrested after assault

 Dietrich-Williams, the FBI spokeswoman, added there was no information to suggest that there was a national security threat.

-The two anonymous sources also initially said that the Boeing 767 returned to the airport under a Department of Defense escort.
+The two people also initially said that the Boeing 767 returned to the airport under a Department of Defense escort.

 But representatives from Delta and the North American Aerospace Defense Command said no such escort happened.

-The FBI Seattle field office maintains a regular presence at the airport, and is assisting and interviewing passengers from the flight, Dietrich-Williams said.
+Lt.
+Commander Joe Nawrocki, a NORAD spokesman, clarified that jets were ready on the runway, but never took off.
+Air traffic control recordings from LiveATC.net indicated that F-15s at Portland International Airport were preparing to meet the Delta flight, but never departed.

-"The FBI's investigation is ongoing and more details about the incident will be provided and the charges announced at the subject's initial appearance in federal court," the FBI said.
+The FBI Seattle field office maintains a regular presence at the airport, and assisted in interviewing passengers from the flight, Dietrich-Williams said.

 Editor's note: This story has been updated to reflect the latest information from airport and airline officials and authorities.